-Our philosophy major is designed to develop communication, critical thinking and reasoning skills to prepare you for career paths, including law, government and education.
+Our philosophy major is designed to develop communication, critical thinking, and reasoning skills to prepare you for rewarding career paths — including law, government, and education.

 The Philosophy major leads to a Bachelor of Arts degree.
 An internship and senior research project are requirements of the program.

 - Gain research experience by working with D'Youville College faculty on a research topic in either theoretical or social values in your senior year.